BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/a-simple-smart-contract.md

 }
 ```

 The first line tells you that the source code is written for Solidity version 0.8.17.
-This is to ensure that the contract is compatible with the current EVM version in TomoChain.
+This is to ensure that the contract is compatible with the current EVM version in Viction.

-A contract in the sense of Solidity is a collection of code (its _functions_) and data (its _state_) that resides at a specific address on the TomoChain blockchain.
+A contract in the sense of Solidity is a collection of code (its _functions_) and data (its _state_) that resides at a specific address on the Viction blockchain.
 The line `uint storedData;` declares a state variable called `storedData` of type `uint256` (unsigned integer of _256_ bits).
 You can think of it as a single slot in a database that you can query and alter by calling functions of the code that manages the database.
 In this example, the contract defines the functions `set` and `get` that can be used to modify or retrieve the value of the variable.

 To access a state variable, you do not need the prefix `this` as is common in other languages.